MathiasMantai/portfolioV2/content/blog/Fixing-active-router-link-styling-for-subroutes-in-nuxt3.md

 <br />

 ::blog-paragraph
 While creating the blog for this website, I noticed something strange.
-When navigating to a subroute (for blog posts for example), the router doesn’t recognize the main route (”/blog” for example) as an active route.
+When navigating to a subroute (for blog posts for example), the router doesn't recognize the main route ("/blog" for example) as an active route.
 ::blog-paragraph

 <br />